leav-solutions/leav-engine/README.md

 ### Installing the dependencies

-leav_core is based on Node.js. we recommend using the version 10.16.0.
+leav_core is based on Node.js.
+The version shall be 8.0 or above.

 Be sure to have Node and npm installed on your machine.